enm10k/grpc-hello-world/README.md

 ## What is this?

-A network communication confirmation tool when building a server infrastructure for grpc application.
+A network confirmation tool when building a server infrastructure for grpc application.

 ## How to use